Trump Wants The Border Fence Painted Black So It’s Too Hot To Climb

 — Dan Lamothe (@DanLamothe) May 11, 2019

 Beyond the color, the president has also said that there are too many gates spaced across the wall and that the openings for the gates are too wide.
-He also wants the wall to be imposing but good looking.
+He also wants the wall to be imposing but good-looking.

 “He thinks it’s ugly,” another insider said.